Vern Chesbro: Later life and death

 Chesbro retired from Contel as its vice president in 1983.
 Contel would be acquired by GTE in 1991.
 He also worked for the Patriots Bank Group in Garnett, Kansas.
-On January 19, 2010, he was diagnosed with late stage terminal cancer and handed his detailed journals of his entire political life to The Topeka Capital-Journal before he died on January 23.
+On January 19, 2010, he was diagnosed with late-stage terminal cancer and handed the detailed journals of his entire political life to The Topeka Capital-Journal before he died on January 23.
 2010.

 Legacy

 Following his death, Franklin County, Kansas, opened the Vern Chesbro Memorial Scholarship Fund for high school students pursuing higher education for public administration or political science.
 Additionally, a portion of US Highway 59 north of Ottawa was renamed the Vern Chesbro Memorial Highway.

 Personal life

 Out of the Navy in 1946, Chesbro married Phyllis A. Née Hart in 1946.
 The couple remained married for 63 years and had three kids.
 Two daughters, Sue and Linda, and a son Scott.
 He served on the Ransom Memorial Hospital Charitable Board.
 He was a Freemason and member of the Ottawa Lodge #18, AF & AM for over 50 years.
-He was a member of the Benevolent and Protective Order of Elks for 56 years for Ottawa lodge #803.
+He was a member of the Benevolent and Protective Order of Elks for 56 years at Ottawa lodge #803.
 He was also a member of Veterans of Foreign Wars, the American Legion, and Kiwanis.